Johann Martin Lappenberg

-Johann Martin Lappenberg (July 30, 1794 – November 28, 1865) was a German diplomat and historian.
+Johann Martin Lappenberg (July 30, 1794 – November 28, 1865) was a German diplomat, groundbreaking medievalist, and historian with a focus on the early Holy Roman Empire, the Hanseatic League, and Saxon England.

 Biography

 He was born at Hamburg, where his father, Valentin Anton Lappenberg (1759–1819), held an official position.
 He attended the Johanneum and the Akademisches Gymnasium of Hamburg.
 Like his father he studied medicine, but afterwards history, at the University of Edinburgh.
 He continued to study history in London, at Frederick William University of Berlin and at Göttingen, where he graduated as doctor of laws in 1816.
 In 1820 he was sent by the Hamburg senate as Minister Resident to the Prussian court in Berlin.
 In 1823 he became keeper of the Hamburg archives.
 In this office, he had the fullest opportunities for the laborious and critical research work upon which rests his reputation.
 He was in this office until 1863, when a serious eye problem compelled him to resign.
 In 1850 he represented Hamburg in the German parliament at Frankfurt, and he died at Hamburg.